What is sacrococcygeal teratoma (SCT)?

 Because all sacrococcygeal teratomas require complete surgical resection after birth, arrangements should be made for the infant to be born at a specialized hospital with pediatric surgery expertise.
 Fetuses with large mostly solid tumors need to be monitored frequently between 18 and 28 weeks of gestation for rapid growth of the tumor and the development of excessive blood flow and heart failure (hydrops).
 A small number of these fetuses with large solid tumors develop hydrops, due to extremely high blood flow through the tumor.
 These fetuses may be candidates for fetal intervention.

 Fetal intervention is only offered to women in whom there is evidence of heart failure in the fetus.
-Heart failure is usually diagnosed by ultrasound and echocardiography.
-The fetus may have abdominal ascites (fluid in the abdomen), pleural or pericardial effusions (excess fluid around the heart or lungs), and skin or scalp edema (excess fluid under the skin or scalp).
-The mother may have polyhydramnios (too much amniotic fluid), or a slightly thickened placenta (placentomegaly).
-Women who have fetuses with advanced hydrops-placetomegaly or maternal pre-eclampsia (high blood pressure, protein in the urine) are not candidates for fetal intervention as we have found that these symptoms (the so-called “mirror syndrome”) indicate an irreversible situation.
+Women who have fetuses with advanced hydrops, placentomegaly or maternal pre-eclampsia (high blood pressure, protein in the urine) are not candidates for fetal intervention as we have found that these symptoms (the so-called “mirror syndrome”) indicate an irreversible situation.

-As with all fetal interventions, we have tried to develop minimally invasive methods to treat this condition without opening the uterus, in this case, by stopping the high blood flow to the tumor.
-Instead of surgically opening the uterus and removing the tumor, a needle is inserted through the mother’s abdomen and the uterine wall and into the blood vessels that feed the tumor.
-Radiofrequency waves are can destroy the blood vessels and, without blood flow, the tumor does not grow and the heart failure (hydrops), is reversed.
-However, damage caused by the probe itself. may be difficult to control.
+Two approaches towards fetal intervention are possible for fetuses with hydrops: minimally invasive surgery and open fetal surgery.
+Minimally invasive fetal surgery involves inserting a needle through the mother’s abdomen and uterine wall and into the blood vessels that feed the tumor.
+Radiofrequency waves are used to destroy the blood vessels and, without blood flow, the tumor does not grow and heart failure (hydrops) is reversed.
+However, damage caused by the probe itself may be difficult to control.
 Another method of cutting off blood flow to the tumor is injection of drugs (for example, alcohol) that cause blood to clot.
 None of these methods has so far proven effective in all cases.

 What will happen after birth?